calmm-js/documentation/introduction-to-calmm.md

 [`combineTemplate`](https://github.com/baconjs/bacon.js#bacon-combinetemplate).

-Unlike with Kefir's [`combine`](http://rpominov.github.io/kefir/#combine), the combiner function can also be a observable.
+Unlike with Kefir's [`combine`](http://rpominov.github.io/kefir/#combine), the combiner function is also allowed to be an observable.
 For example:

 ```js
 > const f = Atom(x => x + 1)